eastgenomics/eggd_dias_batch/readme.md

 ## How does this app work?

-The app takes as a minimum input a path to Dias single output and an assay config.
-The assay config file may be passed directly (with `-iassay_config_file`) or an assay string specified to run for (with `-iassay`) which will search DNAnexus for the highest version config file and use this for analysis.
+The app takes as a minimum input a path to Dias single output, an assay config, and at least one of the above listed running modes.
+The default behaviour is to pass an assay string specified to run for (with `-iassay`), which will search DNAnexus for the highest version config file in `-iassay_config_dir`  (default: `default_path`)  and use this for analysis.
+Alternatively, an assay config file may be specified to use instead with `-iassay_config_file`.
 If running a reports workflow a manifest file must also be specified.

 The general behaviour of each mode is as follows: